AkhilGuntur2021/AkhilGuntur2021.github.io/_pages/cv.md

 * B.Tech. in Electronics and Communications Engineering, Manipal Institute of Technology, Manipal, India (July 2015 - May 2019)
 * M.S. in Electrical and Computer Engineering, Carnegie Mellon University, Pittsburgh, PA (May 2020 - August 2020)
 * M.S. in Electrical and Computer Engineering, Purdue University, West Lafayette, IN (August 2021 - Dec 2022)
+  * Gold Medals: Recipient of outstanding student award for semesters 6 and 8
+  * Minor specialization in Signal Processing

 Relavant Coursework
 ======